xfiveco/generator-chisel/README.md

 #### 1. Add pages

-You can use `yo chisel:page` command to add pages to your WordPress project same as you do in front-end projects.
+You can use `yo chisel:page` command to add pages to your WordPress project in the same way as you do in front-end projects.

 - Twig template is automatically created in `wp/wp-content/themes/[your-theme]/templates/page-{page-slug}.twig`
 - Page is accessible at `project-name.dev/{page-slug}`